Robust control and optimal Rydberg states for neutral atom two-qubit gates: Theory and problem formulation

-Towards the optimisation, we employ the augmented Lagrangian trajectory optimiser (ALTRO) method \cite{Howell-2019-122091}, used before to study robust QOC for superconducting qubits \cite{propson_robust_2022}.
+Towards the optimization, we employ the augmented Lagrangian trajectory optimizer (ALTRO) method \cite{Howell-2019-122091}, used before to study robust QOC for superconducting qubits \cite{propson_robust_2022}.
 Notably, ALTRO can satisfy constraints up to a specified tolerance by using an augmented Lagrangian method (ALM) to adaptively adjust Lagrange multiplier estimates for the constraint functions.
-This makes the optimiser well suited for our problem, which considers multiple constraints.
-In this method, one formulates the problem to be solved as a trajectory optimisation problem \cite{propson_robust_2022}.
+This makes the optimizer well suited for our problem, which considers multiple constraints.
+In this method, one formulates the problem to be solved as a trajectory optimization problem \cite{propson_robust_2022}.
 The cost function we use is

-where the augmented control vector $\mathbf{c}$ encapsulates the experimental controls of our system, $\mathbf{x}$ is the augmented state vector consisting of the variables the control can influence -- such as the state populations and phases, $\mathbf{x}_T$ denotes the target augmented state, $\mathbf{x}_N$ is the augmented state vector at the final time step and the sum runs over time steps of the discretised problem. $R_k$ and $Q_N$ are diagonal weight matrices on the control at each time step $k$, and on the augmented state at the final time step $N$, respectively.
+where the augmented control vector $\mathbf{c}$ encapsulates the experimental controls of our system, $\mathbf{x}$ is the augmented state vector consisting of the variables the control can influence -- such as the state populations and phases, $\mathbf{x}_T$ denotes the target augmented state, $\mathbf{x}_N$ is the augmented state vector at the final time step and the sum runs over time steps of the discretized problem. $R_k$ and $Q_N$ are diagonal weight matrices on the control at each time step $k$, and on the augmented state at the final time step $N$, respectively.
 Such a cost function can be efficiently computed with ALTRO \cite{Howell-2019-122091, propson_robust_2022}.
-The number of time steps $N = 100$ for all the results presented in this paper, and we observe negligible errors due to this discretisation.
+The number of time steps $N = 100$ for all the results presented in this paper, and we observe negligible errors due to this discretization.
 With one notable exception discussed later on, the augmented controls and states used in this work are